Solva - The Gribin coastal walk

 Follow the path up the valley behind the beach.
 The path crosses the valley floor at its upper end, with stepping stones across the stream, before zig-zagging steeply over the ridge behind the sewage works, leading back down to Solva through the woods.

 End: Solva Harbour car park, grid ref: SM805243

 - Time: 40 minutes, or more to enjoy the views and beach

 - OS Map: Landranger 157; Explorer OL35

-The track climbs gently up from Solva, follows the ridge and descends to the Gwadn.
+The track climbs gently up from Solva, follows the ridge and descends steeply to the Gwadn.
+The route involves steps, some narrow paths, steep gradients and stepping stones across a stream.
 Dogs are welcome but must be kept on leads, as livestock graze in the surrounding fields.
 No dog bins, so please take dog litter home.

 - How to get here: